woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.6.8 - 2024-04-23 =
+* Tweak - Remove deprecated event properties marked as removable after Q1 2024 from the onboarding event tracking.
+* Tweak - Update tags in readme.txt.
+* Update - Restrict product types to be limited to only 10 when converting from categories.

 = 2.6.7 - 2024-04-16 =
 * Dev - Add E2E tests for the integration in the classic product editor.
 * Dev - Update e2e test environment to install WooCommerce earlier.